 Nicaragua's Dairy Industry Overview

-Nicaragua distinguishes itself as a major producer of dairy products within Central America.
-As a member of the Central America-Dominican Republic Free Trade Agreement (CAFTA), the country has strategically enhanced its dairy export markets by leveraging reduced tariffs, notably towards the United States and neighboring regions.
+Nicaragua stands as a distinguished producer of dairy products within Central America.
+As a member of the Central America-Dominican Republic Free Trade Agreement (CAFTA), the country has strategically strengthened its dairy export markets by leveraging reduced tariffs, particularly towards the United States and other neighboring regions.

 Dairy Cattle Population

-With a robust population of approximately 1.1 million dairy cattle, Nicaragua plays a pivotal role in its agricultural landscape.
-This substantial livestock underscores the country's capacity to sustain and potentially grow its dairy production.
+With a robust population of approximately 1.1 million dairy cattle, Nicaragua plays a pivotal role in the agricultural landscape of the region.
+This substantial livestock underpins the country's capacity to sustain and potentially expand its dairy production.

 Milk Production Volume

-The total annual milk production in Nicaragua stands at around 1.4 billion liters, positioning the country as a major producer in the region.
-This significantly contributes to the local economy, supporting both domestic consumption and international markets.
+The total annual milk production in Nicaragua is around 1.4 billion liters, positioning the country as a major producer in the region.
+This production significantly contributes to the local economy, supporting both domestic consumption and international markets.

 Milk Processing Volume

-Nicaragua processes about 800 million liters of milk annually, reflecting a developing processing sector bolstered by technological advancements and infrastructure improvements.
+Nicaragua processes about 800 million liters of milk annually.
+This reflects a developing processing sector, bolstered by technological advancements and improvements in infrastructure.

 Cheese Production Volume